jonnylangefeld/jonnylangefeld.com/about.md

 <h1 style="text-align: center; margin-bottom: 40px; margin-top: -50px">About</h1>

 <div>
-  <p>I am a data enthusiast and end-to-end developer of complex, global data solutions in an interdisciplinary environment of (predictive) Analytics, Big Data and (automotive) software development.
+  <p>I am a data enthusiast and end-to-end developer of complex, global data solutions in an environment of (predictive) Analytics, Big Data and (automotive) software development.
+My interdisciplinary skillset reaches from software development over project management to data science and machine learning.
 My thorough hands-on experience in global teams with IBM and Mercedes-Benz is built upon numerous projects to collect, store, prepare and analyze data to make valuable predictions, support decisions and build data-driven products.</p>

+  <p>The vast majority of my skills is self taught on evenings and weekends.
+The internet taught me about the command line, building websites, <a href="https://github.com/jonnylangefeld">getting comfortable with git</a>, <a href="https://github.com/jonnylangefeld/ChordPro">writing programs with python</a>, <a href="https://github.com/jonnylangefeld/SPSSTwitter">creating free Add-on nodes for SPSS Modeler</a> and <a h href="https://www.kaggle.com/jonnylangefeld/explore-dividends">analysing data with pandas</a>, <a href="https://github.com/jonnylangefeld/learning/blob/master/Machine%20Learning/scikit-learn%20Classifier.ipynb">skikit learn and numpy</a>.
+I read everything about docker on a beach in Cuba, with an app that allowed me to download websites.
+Ever since I'm a heavy user of the software and <a href="https://www.youtube.com/watch?v=JprTjTViaEA&t=2s">teach others how to use it.</a> (All links lead to examples of my work).</p>

   <p><b>University</b></p>

-  <p>I graduated with a B.Sc. from the (<a href="http://www.dhbw.de/english/home.html" target="_blank">Cooperative State University Stuttgart</a>) in Germany.</p>
+  <p>I graduated with a B.Sc. in business information technology from the (<a href="http://www.dhbw.de/english/home.html" target="_blank">Cooperative State University Stuttgart</a>) in Germany.</p>

+  <p><b>Projects</b></p>

+  <p>I have worked on a great variaty of different projects in various roles.
+I have been a data science consultant with IBM for many large corporations (like Daimler, Continental, Porsche, Bosch, Fiducia), I have been a software developer with energy smart and open source software and I worked as a technical project manager with software development tasks for Mercedes-Benz.
+For all the details of the projects publicly available, head over to my <a href="http://www.dhbw.de/english/home.html" target="_blank">Linked In page</a>, where I keep an up-to-date list of my projects.</p>

   <p><b>Resumé</b></p>
   <p>If you're interested in my professional and educational history, you can take a look at my resumé <a href="/assets/about/Resumé Jonathan Langefeld.pdf" target="_blank">here</a>.</p>